linode/docs/docs/tools-reference/tools/introduction-to-vim-customization.md

 ---
 ![Vim_banner](/docs/assets/Vim_Customization.jpg)

-## Introduction To This Tutorial
+## What Is Vim?

+Vim is one of a handful of text editors ubiquitous in nearly all Unix systems.
+While an initial learning curve is unavoidable, Vim aims to be a hyperefficient text editor and provides an extensive plug-in system which can be configured to user preferences.
+It also supports  hundreds of programming languages and file extentions.

-This guide details the configuration of the Vim text editor and is targeted at those who are interested in taking the next step into customization.
-An array of methods for customizing Vim's execution of certain tasks and response to user input will be introduced, along with a plugin management system.
-Upon the completion of this tutorial, you will have fine-tuned your Vim editor to behave more intelligently, as well as acquired exposure to managing external plugins.
+This guide details the configuration of the Vim text editor and aims at those who are interested in taking the next step into customization.
+An array of methods for customizing Vim's execution of certain tasks and response to user input will be introduced, along with a plug-in management system.

+Upon the completion of this tutorial, you will have fine-tuned your Vim editor to behave more intelligently, as well as acquired exposure to managing external plug-ins.

 ## Before You Begin

 1. A basic understanding of how to work within the Vim environment is necessary to complete this tutorial.
-Readers should be familiar with editing documents with Vim.
+Readers should be familiar with the steps for editing documents with Vim.

 2. Working through this tutorial requires the use of a limited user account.
 If you have yet to create one, follow the steps in the [Securing Your Server](/docs/security/securing-your-server#add-a-limited-user-account) guide.

-# Customizing Your Vim Instance
+# Customize Your Vim Instance

 It is possible to customize Vim on a per-user basis or set configurations to apply system-wide.
-Integrating both options is also possible, and useful in situations where you would like some settings to apply to all accounts on the system, and other settings to apply to your own user account exclusively.
+Integrating both options is also possible - and useful in situations where you would like some settings to apply to all accounts on the system, and other settings to apply to your own user account exclusively.

-## Customizing the Global *vimrc* File
+## Customize the Global *vimrc* File

 The configurations in this section will apply system-wide across all user accounts.